larytet/YALAS/README.md

 # Q&A

-* Is it a Prometheus?
+* Is it like Prometheus?

 No, YALAS is a generic system monitor which does not require any dedicated code in the container.
 YALAS collects system calls performed by the applications.YALAS goal is to catch zero days targeting containers.